hunter-teacher-cert/currdev_unit_plan-from-html-css-to-js/README.md

   * 7-8.CT.6: Design, compare and refine algorithms for a specific task or within a program.
 * Lesson 4- Variables and window prompt.
 Using window prompt as an input.
   * 7-8.CT.6: Design, compare and refine algorithms for a specific task or within a program.
+  * 9-12.IC.7: Investigate the use of computer science in multiple fields.
 * Lesson 5- innerHTML.
 Code a game of madlibs using window prompt as the input.
   * 7-8.CT.6: Design, compare and refine algorithms for a specific task or within a program.
 * Lesson 6- Inputs and events.
 Learn to use HTML inputs and through JS event listeners.